-For CDCM customers this peak timeband is known as the Red period and in WPD regions covers early evening.
-For EDCM customers the peak period is known as the Super Red which typically for WPD covers early evenings in the November to February months.
+For CDCM customers this peak time band is known as the Red period and in NGED regions covers early evening.
+For EDCM customers the peak period is known as the Super Red which typically for NGED covers early evenings in the November to February months.
 Conversely generators can gain credits for exporting during these time periods.

 Demand customers can also minimise charges by ensuring that their capacity requirements are sufficient.
 For example, it might be the case that the maximum import capacity (MIC) arranged by a half hourly metered customer many years ago is no longer reflective of the current operating conditions of that business.
-In such a scenario it might be in the interests of the customer to arrange for a lower MIC and reduce bills.
-However this needs to be balanced against the knowledge that once capacity is released back to WPD it may no longer be available, and so if the customer requires additional capacity again in the future, a connection charge might be applied.
+In such a scenario, it might be in the interests of the customer to arrange for a lower MIC and to reduce bills.
+However, this needs to be balanced against the knowledge that once capacity is released back to NGED it may no longer be available.

 Also if the revised lower agreed capacity is exceeded in any given month, an excess capacity charge, which is typically two or three times the base capacity tariff, is applied.